 London is one of the most expensive cities in the world for buying or renting a house.
 Your average flat here costs around £400,000 to buy and the average rent on a one bed flat is about £1400 a month.
-That’s kinda possible for a couple but nearly impossible for a single person on an average wage.
 That’s where flat-sharing comes in.
 Flatsharing or house-sharing is where you share a flat with different people and split the cost between you.
 Most people use a website like SpareRoom which I can highly recommend as I’ve used it myself many times!
 I’ve written an incredibly detailed post here covering everything you need to know about flat-sharing.

 Alternatively, there are schemes such as Property Guardians.
 Property Guardians are a scheme that offers cheap rent of rooms or houses in return for you acting as the guardian property.
 As a guardian, your primary responsibility will be to provide protection and maintain the property, reporting any issues you encounter during your stay there.
 Occupancy can be for as little as one month up to a couple of years.
 The main thing with being a property guardian is you need to be flexible.
 There is a lot more information on being a property guardian here.